-Edmund and Mary discuss the respective merits of becoming a minister (living a safe, reassuring life, following one's vocation, helping others) and choosing any other respectable profession (being fashionable, being richer, being able to marry Mary Crawford).
-They neglect Fanny, who is stuck between them like meal inside a bad sandwich.
-Accidentally, in the middle of their romantic hints, she ruins the moment by lapsing into panygiric about the chaplain who took care well of her brother, ruining the mood by reminding them of her presence near them.
+- Edmund and Mary discuss the respective merits of becoming a minister (living a safe, reassuring life, following one's vocation, helping others) and choosing any other respectable profession (being fashionable, being richer, being able to marry Mary Crawford).
+They neglect Fanny, who is stuck between them.
+Then, in the middle of their flirting, she ruins the mood by lapsing into panygiric about the chaplain who took care of her brother, reminding them that she's there.

-Mrs Norris bewilderment at the idea that Fanny is asked to go see Sir Thomas Bertram.
-Baddeley the servant in this scene is even more hilarious because he knows that Sir Thomas actually sent for Fanny to see Henry Crawford so that he could talk to her in private.
+- Mrs Norris' bewilderment at the idea that Fanny is asked to go see Sir Thomas Bertram.
+Baddeley the servant in this scene is even more hilarious because he knows that Sir Thomas actually sent for Fanny so that Henry Crawford could talk to her in private.

 But Baddeley was stout.
 “No, ma’am, it is Miss Price; I am certain of its being Miss Price.”
 And there was a half–smile with the words, which meant, “I do not think you would answer the purpose at all.”

-Mary Crawford's kindness to Fanny when she becomes the prey of her narcissist, reputation-ruining and home-wrecking brother.
-She gives up quite quickly.
+- Mary Crawford's kindness to Fanny when she becomes the prey of her narcissist, reputation-ruining and home-wrecking brother.
+She gives up very quickly.